 Properly preparing for the first visit to a doctor can help make sure it is as productive as possible, and that it clarifies diabetes and its various complications.

-- the best methods for portion control
+- the best methods for managing portion size

-- dining out with diabetes
+- tips for dining out with diabetes

 - ways to manage blood sugar successfully